gutucristian/gutucristian.github.io/about.md

 ### Hello world!

-My name is Cristian Gutu and I am a **Senior Software Engineer** @ **Prudential** on the Data Platform team.
+My name is Cristian Gutu and I am a **Senior Software Engineer** at **Prudential** on the Data Platform team.

-I help operate the critical infrastructure that powers near-realtime and batch data processing at Prudential.
+I help operate the critical infrastructure that powers near-realtime and batch data processing.
 I've designed and built high-performance data pipelines running 1k+ task executions per day, moving terabytes of data, and handling ~2 million records each week.

 ### Skills & Certifications